ixa-ehu/ner-evaluation-corpus-europarl/README.md

 ## Contents
 One file per language in CoNLL 2002 format:

++ de-europarl.test.conll02
++ en-europarl.test.conll02
++ es-europarl.test.conll02
++ it-europarl.test.conll02

 ## License
-We follow he original Europarl terms of use which states : "We are not aware of any copyright restrictions of the material."
+We follow the original Europarl terms of use which states : "We are not aware of any copyright restrictions of the material."
 For more details, please visit [http://www.statmt.org/europarl/](http://www.statmt.org/europarl/)